ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

 The [Rule](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Rules/) keyword is used to define a new rule.
-The name of the rule is `APIM.Policy.InboundBasePolicy` and it applies to the `APIM.Policy` type that we've specified in our convention.
-This will make sure that the rule is only executed on our API Management policies.
-Other files and objects will be ignored by this rule.
+The rule named `APIM.Policy.InboundBasePolicy` applies to the `APIM.Policy` type specified in our convention.
+This ensures that the rule is only executed on our API Management policies, while other files and objects are ignored.

-The `Synopsis` is a short description of the rule.
-It's used in the output of PSRule to describe the rule.
-More information on documentation can be found [here](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Docs/).
+The `Synopsis` comment provides a brief description of the rule and appears in the PSRule output to describe its purpose.
+More information on documenting rules can be found [here](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Docs/).

-The [$TargetObject](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Variables/#targetobject) is the object that is processed by the rule.
-In our case, it's the custom object that we created in the convention for each `.cshtml` file.
+The [$TargetObject](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Variables/#targetobject) represents the object processed by the rule.
+In this case, it refers to the custom object created in the convention for each `.cshtml` file.
 The `Content` property contains the XML content of the policy file and is of type [XmlDocument](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmldocument?view=net-8.0).

-Using the different [assertion methods](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Assert/) that come with PSRule, we check that the inbound section exists, that the base policy exists inside the inbound section and that it's the first policy in the inbound section.
+Using various [assertion methods](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Assert/) provided by PSRule, we check that the inbound section exists, that the base policy is present within the inbound section, and that it is the first policy in that section.

 Run PSRule again using the following command: